Iqra617/Behavioral-Cloning-for-Self-Driving-Cars-/README.md

 The project includes the following files:

 self_driving_car.py containing the script to create and train the model.</br>

-Self_Driving_Car.ipynb containing the notebook code to create and train the model.</br>
+src_code.ipynb containing the notebook code to create and train the model.</br>

 model.py as a helper function for loading the required model in drive.py.</br>

 drive.py for driving the car in autonomous mode.</br>

 model.h5 containing a trained convolution neural network.</br>

 **Challenges:**</br>